ivanskodje/automate-me-old/README.md

 # Automate-Me

+# Issues To Fix
+## JNAtiveHook
+- Update the version, as the current (2.1.x) does not work properly with the Norwegian keyboard locale.

+## TODO
-> TODO: This project uses your system Java to run the spring web app.
+> This project uses your system Java to run the spring web app.
 If you prefer to bundle JRE into the app, configure the `extraFiles` of Electron Builder to copy it when making the installer.

 ## Build Setup